Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Core Learning ExperiencesElective Learning Experiences

-Critical Care – one monthHospitalist Medicine - one month
+Infectious Diseases – 1 monthHospitalist Medicine - 1 month

-*Note: Additional opportunities for elective learning experiences in areas of interest may be available.
+*Note: Additional opportunities for elective learning experiences in areas of interest may be available on-site or off-site.

 Longitudinal Learning Experiences